What are the benefits of the Galileo Learning Community?

 Can I be in any other learning community?

-We’re afraid not except if you are a first-generation student and want to be part of the Pioneer Scholars Program (see above).
+No; unless you identify as a first-generation student and want to be part of the Pioneer Scholars Program (see above).
 The Brown Leadership, Eureka, and Honors communities have similar structures and hence overlap with Galileo.
-In addition, each community has a different focus which will appeal to different students.
+In addition, each community has a different focus which will appeal to different students

 I'm a commuter student – can I participate in the Galileo Learning Community?